joanvelja/Confidently_Exiting/save/cnndm_t5_large/README.md

 ---
-language:
-- de
-- en
 license: apache-2.0
 tags:
 - generated_from_trainer
 datasets:
-- iwslt2017
+- cnn_dailymail
 model-index:
-- name: iwslt_t5_large
+- name: cnndm_t5_large
   results: []
 ---

 <!-- This model card has been generated automatically according to the information the Trainer had access to.
 You
 should probably proofread and complete it, then remove this comment. -->

-# iwslt_t5_large
+# cnndm_t5_large

-This model is a fine-tuned version of [google-t5/t5-large](https://huggingface.co/google-t5/t5-large) on the iwslt2017 iwslt2017-de-en dataset.
+This model is a fine-tuned version of [google-t5/t5-large](https://huggingface.co/google-t5/t5-large) on the cnn_dailymail 3.0.0 dataset.

 ## Model description